Author’s Athens Travel Guide for Solo Gay Travellers

 I just loved Athens!!!
 I grew up obsessed with Greek mythology and gods and goddesses and their stories and it was finally time to go see the land of Athena and Zeus and Poseidon and Apollo and Dionysus and…

-Read my country guide about Greece to find answers to all your questions for a comfortable trip.
+Read my solo Greece travel guide to find answers to all your questions for a comfortable trip.

 So I packed my bags to leave on Friday and ran to the airport and arrived there around midnight.
 The first shock was that trains don’t run from the airport after 11:30 or 12 at night despite flights landing there till late but I didn’t let that dampen my spirits and took the bus to the city which took about 50 minutes to drop me at Syntagma square which is in the heart of Athens and then came Uber to my rescue.
 I picked up some KFC (I loved it because they did the chicken crispy way unlike the typical European sludgy-oily chicken full of salt and dropping oil).